libfuse/pyfuse3/rst/example.rst

  Example File Systems
 ======================

-Python-LLFUSE comes with several example file systems in the :file:`examples` directory of the release tarball.
+pyfuse3 comes with several example file systems in the :file:`examples` directory of the release tarball.
 For completeness, these examples are also included here.